digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 # How many possible values are there in a 16-bit system?

 To determine this:
-* Determine number of possible bit values: 2
+* Take the number of possible bit values: 2
-* Determine length of byte: 16
+* Take the length of byte: 16
 * Raise 2 to the power of the byte length (2^16)

 ---